isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/unsubscribe-operation.md

 - [SubscriptionId (GetEvents)](subscriptionid-getevents.md)

-## <a name="successful-unsubscribe-response-example"></a>Exemplo de resposta de cancelamento de assinatura bem-sucedido
+## <a name="successful-unsubscribe-response-example"></a>Exemplo de resposta unsubscribe bem-sucedida

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação de cancelamento de assinatura.
+O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação Cancelar assinatura.

 ### <a name="code"></a>Código